hugoroy/hroy.eu/posts/stop_free_internet.md

 * * *

+On a side note, the argument of the evening was that the EU Commission proposal that evening was: if you fight against us on this, that means you're against enabling internet-innovation for hospitals.
+Because you know, if your hospital does not have the right surgeon, there’s an app for that…

+This kind of thinking must be avoided.
+Laws that regulate internet intermediaries should not be made solely on the basis of market regulation; because the internet is an important infrastructure of all our lives, so it's also more importantly a matter of freedom and human rights.

+BTW, if you apply that market approach to the examples of hospitals in need of prioritized internet access, that also implies that you allow telecoms to charge hospitals more money for the privilege of prioritized access.
+Well done.

+* * *

 PS: I’ve always disliked the expression “open Web.”
 Not so much because I prefer the term Free Software over Open Source because it refers to freedom, which I think is more important and less